 - 1. Demonstrate knowledge of individual and collaborative writing processes. - 2.
-Exhibit logic, unity, development, and coherence to create essays. - 3.
+Write essays that exhibit logic, unity, development, and coherence. - 3.
 Develop ideas with appropriate support and attribution. - 4.
 Write in a style appropriate to audience and purpose. - 5.
 Read, reflect, and respond critically to a variety of texts. - 6.
-Use American English, with an emphasis on correct grammar, parallelism, punctuation, spelling, and mechanics, in language appropriate for academic essays. - 7.
-Write a minimum of six 500-word essays.
+Use American English, with an emphasis on correct grammar, parallelism, punctuation, spelling, and mechanics, in language appropriate for academic essays.

+7. Write a minimum of six 500-word essays.

-Student Learning Outcomes Assessment: A pre- and post-test and/or a writing assignment rubric will be used to determine the extent of improvement that the students have gained during the semester.
+Student Learning Outcomes Assessment: A writing assignment graded by a rubric will be used to determine the extent of improvement that the students have gained during the semester.